sangupta/jerry-http/README.md

 For more information on the project, refer to the uber https://github.com/sangupta/jerry project.

+The library is tested on the following JDK versions:

+* Oracle JDK 9
+* Oracle JDK 8
+* Oracle JDK 7
+* Open JDK 7

 ## Features

 * Make web requests without all the boiler plate code of the Apache HTTP Client Library